I’ve long been an observer of

 some merit in applying Kubler-Ross’s ‘five

-’ to their behaviour in facing up to the realities of
+stages of grief’ to their behaviour in facing up to the realities of

 contemporary mass communication and journalism.